urban-bot/urban-bot/docs/DOCS.md

 );
 ```
 ####  2
-> A callback will be called when your app is initialized.
+> A callback is called when your app is initialized.
 ###### optional
 ```javascript
 render(